moexmen/superlogger/README.md

 Superlogger - Machine-readable logging for Rails
 =======

 Rails' default request logging is easy to read for humans but difficult for log aggregators such as Kibana, Graylog and Splunk.
-Superlogger transforms the logs into key-value pairs for easy parsing and adds useful details like Timestamp, Session ID and Request ID for tracing purposes.
+Superlogger transforms the logs into JSON for easy parsing and adds useful details like Timestamp, Session ID and Request ID for tracing purposes.

 Default rails logging:
 ```sh